racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK11.md

 We also need to uncomment the `unique_subject` line shown previously, to allow creation of certifications with the same subject.

-After this OpenSSL setup, we are ready to become a CA. We can cd back into the `openssl.conf` directory and all we need to do is run the following command:
+After this OpenSSL setup, we are ready to become a CA. We can cd back into the `openssl.cnf` directory and all we need to do is run the following command:
 ```sh
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 \
 -keyout ca.key -out ca.crt \